 There is no application fee

 - Submit a completed and signed Application to the Admissions and Recruitment Office through one of the methods listed below.
 From the time we receive your application, please allow 24-48 hours for our application to be processed.
 Our online application is the most accurate method to apply and is preferred.
-If you have attended MCC in the past, please submit a paper application.
+If you have attended MCC in the past, please re-apply online.

 - You must submit a high school transcript to the Admissions